Combine All of Your Law School Loans

 Consolidate Federal Law School Loans

-FFELP Consolidation Loans are not as widely available as they once were, so shop lenders carefully.
-These products give borrowers increased flexibility in contrast to the private consolidation loans.
-Incentives are few and lenders have added lower cost flexible debt management options such as an extended repayment program.
+FFELP Consolidation Loans are not as widely available as they once were, so shop lenders carefully and be aware of this as you search for special discounts and deals.
+These federal products give borrowers increased flexibility and more choices in contrast to the private consolidation loans.
+Incentives are few, but lenders have added lower cost flexible debt management options such as extended repayment programs.